valencik/ensime.github.io/maintainer.md

 future maintainer, will have thrust upon you unless you actively identify the lures and choose not to get involved.

-In the interests of being completely open, this is some of what you can expect and if I was to do it again, you can probably guess what I'd have done:
+In the interests of being honest, this is some of what you can expect as a Free Software maintainer:

 1. keeping a mental picture of the overall project: server, all build tool plugins and all editor plugins.
 You will be expected to have a